C Programming for Beginners: Practice Problem and Step-by-Step Solution.

 - In

-function to calculate the sum and store it intotal_time
+add_timesfunction to calculate the sum and store it intotal_time. - We use

 - We declare three